SYK-08/nuttx/README.md

 NuttX C library.

-When a GCC toolchain is built, it incorporates the C library header files into the compiler internal directories and, in this way, the C library really becomes a part of the toolchain.
-If you use the NuttX buildroot toolchain as described below under "NuttX Buildroot Toolchain", your GCC toolchain will build against the NuttX C library and will incorporate the NuttX C library header files as part of the toolchain.
+When a GCC toolchain is built, it incorporates the C library header files into the compiler's internal directories and, in this way, the C library really becomes a part of the toolchain.
+If you use the NuttX build root toolchain as described below under "NuttX Buildroot Toolchain", your GCC toolchain will build against the NuttX C library and will incorporate the NuttX C library header files as part of the toolchain.

-If you use some other, third-party tool chain, this will not be the case, however.
+If you use some other, third-party toolchain, this will not be the case, however.
 Those toolchains were probably built against some other, incompatible C library distribution (such as newlib).
 Those tools will have incorporated the incompatible C library header files